pretf/example-project/README.md

 Pretf has 2 features that help use different module versions in different environments:

 1. Generate the configuration with Python.
-This allows you to use a variable in the module version argument.
+This allows you to use a variable in the module version argument, which can be set to different values per environment.
 2. Use [workflow.link_module()](https://pretf.readthedocs.io/en/latest/api/workflow/#link_module) in a custom workflow to use a versioned remote module as a root module.
 See the [vpc](vpc) stack for an example of this.

 ## Thoughts on drift detection